Tag Archives: autism

 It can be tempting to ask “what causes autism” and for many parents, that’s a quest to understand whether they “did something wrong” that led their child to be autistic.
 There’s no one cause for autism.
 There may be genetic factors, or environmental factors, or a combination of environmental factors with genetic susceptibility.
 Personally, I have not found it helpful to look backwards and wonder about the cause – it’s better to focus on what we need to do to move forward into the future.

 I also do not seek a “cure” for autism.
-(Partially because that implies it is a problem that needs to be fixed rather than just a different way of being in the world which benefits from accommodations.)
+(Because that implies it is a problem that needs to be fixed rather than just a different way of being in the world which benefits from accommodations.)
 Some parents spend a great deal of time and energy seeking a way to fix their child.
 There are some effective treatments which can help make things more manageable for the family, but there are also some “treatments” you’ll find on YouTube videos or random people’s blogs that can either cause harm, or simply just take more time, energy and money than they are worth.

 For example, many parents have reported significant improvements in behavior problems with dietary changes.
 If you find diet changes that are generally considered nutritionally sound and they prove helpful for you, then hurray!
-But if a special diet is prohibitively expensive, or if it deviates from mainstream nutritional advice and might cause nutritional deficits, or if your kid is just a super picky eater and it’s a huge battle, it’s worth knowing that there’s not a lot of research that proves this is essential.
+But if a special diet is prohibitively expensive, or if it deviates from mainstream nutritional advice and might cause nutritional deficits, or if your kid is just a super picky eater and it’s a huge battle, it’s worth knowing that there’s not a lot of research that proves dietary changes are essential.

 Resources on Autism